Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: The universal simplicial -bundle

-We now study the dependence on a Grothendieck universe $\mathcal{U}$. \begin{theorem} Let $G$ be a Frechet Lie group having the homotopy type of CW complex.
-Let $\mathcal{U}$ be a $G$-admissible universe, let $|BG ^{\mathcal{U}} |$ denote the geometric realization of $BG ^{\mathcal{U}} $ and let $BG ^{top}$ denote the classical classifying space of $G$ as defined by the Milnor construction \cite{citeMilnoruniversalbundles}.
-Then there is a homotopy equivalence which is natural in the sense that if $\mathcal{U} \ni \mathcal{U} '$ then
+We now study the dependence on a Grothendieck universe $\mathcal{U}$. \begin{theorem} Let $G$ be a locally convex Lie group.
+Let $\mathcal{U}$ be a $G$-admissible universe, let $|BG ^{\mathcal{U}} |$ denote the geometric realization of $BG ^{\mathcal{U}} $ and let $BG ^{top}$ denote the classifying space of $G$ as defined by the Milnor construction \cite{cite_Milnoruniversalbundles}.
+Then there is a weak homotopy equivalence which is natural in the sense that if $\mathcal{U} \in \mathcal{U}' $ then